robin-jiangdh/robin-jiangdh.github.io/Writerside/topics/Clickhouse/kb-schema-design/backfill_column.md

 -- Now let's lower number of simultaneous updates/mutations

-select value from system.settings where name like '%\background_pool_size%';
+select value from system.settings where name like '%background_pool_size%';
 ┌─value─┐
 │ 16    │
 └───────┘